alselnet/irc/README.md

 - Private Messaging
 - Channel operator commands, such as KICK, or through the MODE command (join restrictions - by invitation or password -, possibility to set-up a max user capacity on any channel, transfer of operator rights)

+- additionally our server supports file transfer through the use of /DCC SEND <user> <file>
+  /DCC GET <user>

 --------------------------------
 Quick How-to-use guide :